jackpmastrangelo/GalaAPI/README.md

 `Parameters:` N/A

-`Expected behavior:` For the given userId, return a JSONArray containing all events for that user as JSONObjects.
+`Expected behavior:` For the given userId, which should be the same as the currently authenticated user, return a JSONArray containing all events for that user as JSONObjects.

 `Responses:`